 Whenever a user hovers his cursor on the icon, it opens a pop-up containing a short summary of the products.
 It allows customers to add more quantities or remove an item without opening the shopping cart page.

-Using the Mini Cart widget, you can add a mini shopping cart to your website.
+You can add a mini shopping cart to your website using the Mini Cart widget.

 Prerequisites to Add Mini Cart to WooCommerce Website